Copy Trading: The Ultimate Guide

 Copy Trading Profitability

-The truth is that copy trading profits depend on how much you’re willing to risk, how good the trader you follow is, and the overall trading conditions.
+The truth is that profits depend on how much you’re willing to risk, how good the trader you follow is, and the overall trading conditions.
 The critical factor is choosing experienced traders with consistent winning records, whether you are trading CFDs, forex, or something else.

 Even expert traders can have periods of bad luck, resulting in rapidly losing money.
 Let’s review the main risks associated with copying trades.